Protestors carry placards saying 'Don't do nothing' and 'Planet over profit'

 What can I do to stop climate change?

 Individuals can make changes to their lives to reduce their personal carbon footprint.
-But it’s more important to persuade decision-makers in governments and businesses to drive emissions reductions on a much larger scale.
-This is the best way to stop climate change getting worse.
+But the best way to stop climate change getting worse is to persuade decision-makers in governments and businesses to drive emissions reductions on a much larger scale.

 The most effective action to take as an individual is to urge leaders in business and government to stop global warming getting worse, as quickly as they possibly can.